This post was updated on August 31st, 2022

 Unlike the ketogenic diet, which only targets insulin, a PCOS diet also reduces inflammation.
 This is achieved by avoiding problematic foods and replacing them with better alternatives.

 A PCOS diet is low carb, but not very low carb like the ketogenic diet.
 See my article on macros for PCOS here.
-I recommend women get around 20-30% of their energy from low GI carbohydrate foods.
+I recommend women get around 20-30% of their energy from low-GI carbohydrate foods.
 This allows for much greater dietary flexibility while still addressing insulin resistance.
-This way, many more important and fun foods can be included in a PCOS diet.
+Intermittent fasting can further enhance these benefits.
+As a result, a PCOS diet can include many more important and fun foods.
 Occasional deviations also have little-to-no significant impact on progress.

 Unlike a ketogenic diet, a PCOS diet is a long-term lifestyle intervention.
 Because it doesn’t “feel like a diet”, this treatment safely and effectively manages PCOS symptoms.
 A PCOS diet promotes a healthy relationship with food (rather than focusing on weight loss).
 This makes it much more suitable for previous “failed” dieters and those at risk of disordered eating.